LabKey/labkey-ui-components/README.md

 #### Creating a New Package
 To create a new package:

 * Create a new directory in the `glass-components/packages` directory.
+Package naming convention: all lowercase names with no spaces in them, trying to keep the names to one or two words if possible.
 * Edit the root-level `package.json` and add the new directory to the `workspaces` array.
 * Follow the instructions in the `packages/template` `README.md` file to put necessary files in place
 * Run `yarn build`